 The problems with Airbnb subletting

-Let’s say your tenant is going away for a couple days around New Years.
-They lease out their place to some random person who hosts a huge party.
+Let’s say your tenant is going away for a couple of days around New Years.
+They lease out the property to some random person who hosts a huge party.

-When people are just staying for a weekend or a couple days, they have little incentive to take good care of the property and treat it with respect.
+When people are just staying for a weekend or a couple of days, they have little incentive to take good care of the property and treat it with respect.

 Uni students like to rent out cheap Airbnbs for parties and even adult movie shoots!
 Do a quick Google search for “trashed Airbnb''.
 The results are horrifying.

 In 2016 a St Kilda property owner ran into trouble when they were legally unable to evict tenants who were renting out their apartment on Airbnb.
 There was a sublet clause in their lease, but it did not cover Airbnb rentals and Airbnb property management so the landlord’s hands were tied.
 As the Airbnb visitors weren’t given “exclusive possession” of the property, they didn’t count as illegal Airbnb subletting.

 Here's what you can do to prevent Airbnb subletting

 Don’t let these horror stories scare you, there are steps you can take to protect yourself against Airbnb subletting at your investment property.
 These include: